Modern Slavery Statement

 - Enhanced our pre-contract checks to assess the anti-slavery policies and procedures that new suppliers have in place.

 We will continue proactively to review, and where appropriate to enhance, our policies and practices in line with our commitment to safeguarding against modern slavery and human trafficking in our business and our supply chain.

-The Board of Eddie Stobart Limited has reviewed and approved the Modern Slavery Act Statement above and confirms that it covers the approach and steps taken by Eddie Stobart Limited with the aim of ensuring there is no modern slavery or human trafficking in its business or supply chain.
-Eddie Stobart Limited does not have its own website.
+*The Board of Eddie Stobart Limited (“ESL”) has reviewed and approved the Modern Slavery Act Statement above and confirms that it covers the approach and steps taken by ESL with the aim of ensuring there is no modern slavery or human trafficking it is business or supply chain.

 Iforce Limited and The Pallet Network Limited publish separate modern slavery act statements that are available on their websites as www.iforcegroup.com and www.thepalletnetworkltd.co.uk respectively.

 The Logistics People does not meet the criteria to require the publication of a modern slavery act statement.